07 January 2020

 There are various technologies that enhance employee benefits; businesses don’t have to have the latest gadget, but basic platforms and media to meet today’s expectations can greatly improve uptake.
 From employee benefit programmes that link up with smart watches so employees can earn rewards as they exercise, to having mental health apps available 24/7 to support wellbeing – staff expect technology to complement employee benefits.
 Technology enables employees to utilise benefits on their terms, which could be during a work commute or downtime at the weekend, giving them flexibility to engage with benefits when they want to.
 Making total reward statements available online as well can create a simple visual that details all benefits employees are entitled to - on top of their salary - making it an important engagement and retention tool.

-Brett Hill, Distribution Director at Towergate Health & Protection, comments: “Employee benefits play an important role in the recruitment and retention of staff.
+Brett Hill, Distribution Director at Towergate Employee Benefits, comments: “Employee benefits play an important role in the recruitment and retention of staff.
 However, businesses can fall at the first hurdle, by making a few easy mistakes that can result in benefits programmes not being engaged with.
 By listening to what employees want to see from benefits packages, aligning to their needs where possible and communicating it effectively – programmes are much more likely to see better uptake rates, and so provide better overall value to the business.”